Inquiry in Humanities

 • Employ a questioning framework to develop student questioning skills.

-• Design the course with specific content that drives inquiry by being engaging, inclusive, and thematically connected to the class.
+• Design the course with specific and diverse content that drives inquiry by being engaging, inclusive, and thematically connected to the class.

 • Promote interdisciplinary thinking and alternative perspectives analysis.